DevMohamedElshazly/Shop/README.md

 # 👕 Responsive Clothing Landing Page

-- Responsive Clothing Landing Page Using HTML CSS & JavaScript
+- Responsive Clothing Landing Page Using HTML CSS & SCSS & JavaScript
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Smooth scrolling in each section.